slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

     snakemake results/QC/filtered_sample1.h5ad --use-conda -c1

-The output shows you some snakemake information about the jobs that will be run, the activation of the conda environment and then the some script output.
-Notice that your working directory now contains a ``results`` folder with the data, as snakemake takes care of folder and file management after they are encoded in the rules.
-It also takes care of cleaning up files produced by failed jobs, since those might be corrupted in some way.
+The output shows you some snakemake information about the jobs that will be run, the activation of the conda environment and then some script output.

+Notice that your working directory now contains a ``results`` folder with the filtered data.
+Snakemake takes care of folder and file management after they are encoded in the rules.
+It also cleans up files produced by failed jobs, since those might be corrupted in some way.

 Wildcards
 ---------